 These costs are driving organizations to adopt real-time incident response techniques that limit damage and reduce recovery time and costs.
 Generally, the better the incident response process, the better the outcome will be.

 Failing at incident response can happen in many ways, which can add to the losses.
 To avoid making mistakes during incident response, organizations should look to credible incident response frameworks.
-Organizations can then use the frameworks to refine an incident response plan, avoid response missteps and cap the casualties of the next breach.
+Organizations can use these frameworks to refine an incident response plan, avoid response missteps and cap the casualties of the next breach.

 Incident response framework vs. incident response plan

 A plan is a detailed set of steps intended to achieve a goal.
-A plan might also call out the resources required and the roles and responsibilities that must be supported and carried out to achieve its goals.
+A plan might also list the resources required and the roles and responsibilities that must be supported and carried out to achieve its goals.
 An incident response plan, therefore, has the goal of delivering effective incident response.
 It details the processes needed to deal with computer security incidents, resources required, and communication and escalation paths required for plan operation.

 1. NIST incident response framework